base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 ## Conclusion

 In this tutorial, you've learned how to take advantage of the fact that offchain calls to your smart contracts don't use gas to create a significantly complex system to render complicated and unique NFTs, with the metadata and art existing entirely onchain.
 You've also explored some techniques for creating deterministic, pseudorandom numbers, and how to use them to add variation to your art.
-You've dealt with some of the many caveats and quirks of programmatically combining svg files.
+You've dealt with some of the many caveats and quirks of programmatically combining SVG files.
 Finally, you've practiced building multiple contracts that interact with one another.

 ---